UoB-COMSM0166/2025-group-2/README.md

 <em><sub>Crazy Bubble Gameplay</sub></em>
 </p>

+`Crazy Bubble` is based on the existing game called "Merge Fruit", with additional twists added to set it apart from the original version of the game.
 What makes our `Crazy Bubble` truly unique and novel are these three key twists:

 > **1. Shop System**
 >